-Take Supply Chain Management with The Science of Lean Operations program consecutively as part of Operations Management Week and qualify for a discounted fee.
+Take Supply Chain Management with Lean Operations program consecutively as part of Operations Management Week and qualify for a discounted fee.
 This combination offers you an executive-level overview of the innovative approach to operations management taught in the acclaimed Kellogg MBA Program.

 Link Between Supply Chain Strategy and Structure

 Supply Chain Coordination and Integration

 Purchasing and Sourcing In a Supply Chain

 Sunil Chopra - Academic Director; IBM Professor of Operations Management and Information Systems; Professor of Operations